Immolare/artist-image-generator/README.txt

 - **An AI assistant helping you illustrate your posts** : no need to search random images on Internet, just describe what you want and let the AI do the work for you in few seconds

 - **SEO friendly** : when you save your images, the plugin will automaticaly rename the generated files in a SEO way using the description you provided.
-Then, the plugin will add some \"alt text\" and \"title\"  to help you improve your website SEO.
+Then, the plugin will add some "alt text" and "title"  to help you improve your website SEO.

 - **Begginer friendly, light and easy to use** : contrary to other plugins you can find, there is only 2 core functionnalities that are really easy to use.
 Ideal for Wordpress users which are not developers and want some easy functions to generate images.